GuilleCelma/proj-toolsharing-back/README.md

 ## About

-> Because a image is worth a thousend words, try the demo here: https://prj-toolsharing-front.herokuapp.com/
+> Because an image is worth a thousend words, try the demo here: https://prj-toolsharing-front.herokuapp.com/

 > Tooly is a tool sharing plattform.
 > The idea is to rent the tools we got at home creating community, sharing resources, evading the consumism and reutilizing items.